Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 ![Review](/readme-images/review-img.png) ![Add review](/readme-images/add-review-img.png)

-Logged in users can Add a review, If the review has been added already it can be edited or deleted by the user.
+Logged in users can Add a review and ratings for the product, If the review has been added already it can be edited or deleted by the user.

 **All Auth - All Users who wish to create an account**